aragon/aragon-wiki/docs/media/press/press-kit.md

 If you want to get in touch with us about an interview, commentary, or other media/press related matter, please send an email to media at aragon dot one.

-## Brand Guidelines

-The current version of the Aragon Project brand guidelines can be found [here](https://hack.aragon.org/docs/layout.html)`[*]`.

-!!! abstract ""
-    Large filesize, PDF is approximately 52MB.

 ## Brand Resources

 ### Logo